Tuesday, August 26, 2008

 To insure fine breeding, Lycurgus would not allow his citizens, the future arsenal of the state, begot by first comers, but by the best men that could be found.
 The preservation of the commonweal, the best citizen soldiers gave wife swapping a new meaning.
 No narrow emotions were allowed under the Sparta constitution.
 All matters, including sexual favors and the begetting of children, were mandated to insure warrior of the best calibre.
 It has been often remark that in ancient Sparta soldiering went under the banner "one for all, and all for one" that motto extended to intimacy.
 The whole idea of private relations, private property, was an anathema to the Spartan value system, and excluded under constitutional law.

-for a married woman upon account of her modesty and well-favouredness of her children, might, without formality, beg her company of her husband, that he might raise, as it were, from his plot of good ground, worthy and well-allied children for himself.”
+“Lycurgus allowed a man who was advanced in years and had a young wife to recommend some virtuous and approved young man; that she might have a child by him, who might inherit the good qualities of the father, and be a son to himself.
+On the other side, an honest man who had love for a married woman upon account of her modesty and well-favouredness of her children, might, without formality, beg her company of her husband, that he might raise, as it were, from his plot of good ground, worthy and well-allied children for himself.”
 Neither adultery nor adulterers existed in Plutarch’s Sparta, for the concept had no meaning.
 In a state whose very existence depends upon a high birth rate, fidelity was a sentiment of little consequence.

 The Masculine Ideal